 - First, why is this data important?
 Why is the source reputable?

-- Lastly, why do some people support the data?
+- Last, why do some people support the data?
 Why is it others do not?

-This process is built upon the scientific method.
+They build this process upon the scientific method.
 This is the philosophy of healthy skepticism which brings us the modern world.

 The Logical Axioms Summary Uncovering Deception